NuruMohamed/iTalk/README.md

 It has high security vulnerabilities.
 Database operations are performed on the client-side as Firebase Cloud Functions require billing account to be enabled for external triggers.

 ## Final Note
 I am lucky and privileged to have the chance to take part in this boot camp.
-I have got far more that I depicted at the beginning.
+I have got far more than I depicted at the beginning.
 I am inspired to see you curiously spending your time, money and knowledge for others to grow.
 That’s really inspiring as I practically know how service can bring a huge change.
 Even though I haven’t fulfilled my project expectation I had at first I began it because of final project and internet access, it’s an eye opening experience and you have got me to brace myself.
 Thank you!